-Recently, our Communications Manager, Jordyn Hester, interviewed Chicago Abortion Fund’s Director of Advocacy and Communications, Alicia Hurtado, for a Q&A. The Chicago Abortion Fund is a non-profit organization that advocates for reproductive autonomy by providing support to people seeking abortions and working toward political and cultural change.
-With this Q&A, we wanted to provide insight […]
+Recently, Jordyn Hester, EverThrive IL’s Communications Manager, interviewed Chicago Abortion Fund’s Director of Advocacy and Communications, Alicia Hurtado, for a Q&A interview.
+The Chicago Abortion Fund is a non-profit organization that advocates for reproductive autonomy by providing support to people seeking abortions and working toward political and cultural change.
+With this Q&A, we wanted to […]

 Continue ReadingThe Hidden Inequities in Reproductive Health for LGBTQIA+ Individuals